 The number in that headline is fictitious, but hopefully, the headline got your attention and will motivate you to read this blog.
-It’s about the importance of writing a powerful headline for your article, to ensure it will be read by as many people as possible.
-Using a headline which was potentially shocking or controversial will mean you were more likely to read on than a bland headline that reads, Writing good headlines is important.
+It's about the importance of writing a powerful headline for your article, to ensure it will be read by as many people as possible.
+Using a headline that was potentially shocking or controversial will mean you were more likely to read on than a bland headline that reads, Writing good headlines is important.

 A strong headline will serve to grab the attention of the editor when he or she is reviewing submitted articles.
 Getting published is only half the battle though if no one reads your article.

 Imagine yourself as the reader.
 It's unlikely you pick up a magazine, even your favourite one, and sit and read it from cover to cover, reading every article.
 More likely you grab a magazine to flick through while eating your lunch, stopping to read only a few articles.
 Consider what will draw you in - I can guarantee it will be one of two things; either the picture or the headline, most probably a combination of the two.
 A weak headline means your efforts to write a great article have been wasted.

 What makes a good headline?

 75% of magazine articles will not be read